mdrakibhasanrc/Data-Driven-Optimization-for-Ajekr-Deal-E-Commerce-Growth/README.md

 ## Project Focus:

-The goal of this project was to enhance Ajker Deal website conversion rate by analyzing customer behavior, identifying drop-off points, and implementing data-driven solutions to improve the user experience and boost sales.
+The goal of this project was to enhance ecommerce website conversion rate by analyzing customer behavior, identifying drop-off points, and implementing data-driven solutions to improve the user experience and boost sales.

 ## Tools & Technologies Used: